zeyad-elnady/smart_booking_crm/README.md

 -  If MongoDB is available, it will use MongoDB for data storage
 -  If MongoDB is not available, it will automatically fall back to local file storage
 -  Local data is stored in the `express-backend/data` directory

-## Troubleshooting

-If you encounter any issues:

-1. Make sure all dependencies are installed
-2. Check if ports 3000 and 5000 are available
-3. If you have database issues, the app will automatically use local storage
-4. Check the console for error messages

 ## Need Help?